 The Kolibri project addresses new concepts for the production of mass-reduced and sustainable power electronics modules.
 The aim is to develop several lightweight heat sink prototypes for various mobility applications in the automotive, aerospace and rail sectors.
 Both aluminum foams and additively manufactured and galvanized plastic foams will be used.
 The project takes into account the entire life cycle of the prototypes and designs it to be as resource-efficient as possible.
 In the process, iPoint is preparing life cycle assessments for the various prototype demonstrators and developing an interface that enables access to environmental data in the CAD software at an early stage of product development.

-Project partner: ifu Institut für Umweltinformatik Hamburg GmbH, Siemens AG, Valeo Siemens eAutomotive, Siemens Mobility, TU-Dresden, Institute for Lightweight Construction and Plastics Technology, NRU GmbH, TU-Dresden – Institute for Lightweight Construction and Plastics Technology, Freiberg University of Technology, METROM Mechatronische Maschinen GmbH, Fraunhofer Institute for Electronic Nano Systems, Fraunhofer Institute for Machine Tools and Forming Technology IWU
+Project partner: iPoint-systems gmbh (formerly ifu Hamburg), Siemens AG, Valeo Siemens eAutomotive, Siemens Mobility, TU-Dresden, Institute for Lightweight Construction and Plastics Technology, NRU GmbH, TU-Dresden – Institute for Lightweight Construction and Plastics Technology, Freiberg University of Technology, METROM Mechatronische Maschinen GmbH, Fraunhofer Institute for Electronic Nano Systems, Fraunhofer Institute for Machine Tools and Forming Technology IWU

 Advanced Shaped Sandwich Composites for Mechanical, Thermal, and Acoustic Applications